MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 |Reader  |need content        |
 |Admin   |need content |

-More in-depth overview of the Administration module is provided within the Advanced Manual as well.
+More in-depth overview of the Administration module is provided within the Advanced Guide as well.

-**Now that you explored some of the capabilities that Dynamics 365 AI for Customer Insights has to offer, you are ready to start ingesting your data and unlocking meaningful insights around your customers.
-Make sure to check out the Advanced Manual for a step-by-step guidence around working with your company data**
+Now that you explored some of the capabilities that Dynamics 365 AI for Customer Insights has to offer, you are ready to start ingesting your data and unlocking meaningful insights around your customers.
+Make sure to check out the Advanced Guide for step-by-step guidance around working with your company data.